-The Religion major at UIndy focuses upon the Judeo-Christian tradition, with opportunities to study other faith traditions and to explore interdisciplinary studies of religion.
-With only 27 hours needed to complete a religion major, many students double major in religion and a broad range of other fields, from English Literature to Psychology.
+The religion major at UIndy focuses upon the Judeo-Christian tradition, with opportunities to study other faith traditions and to explore interdisciplinary studies of religion.
+With only 27 hours needed to complete a religion major, many students double major in religion and a broad range of other fields, from English literature to psychology.

-As a Pre-Theology major, you’ll take a variety of courses in Biblical studies, church history, theology and Greek, as well as several liberal arts courses.
+In the pre-theology concentration, you’ll take a variety of courses in Biblical studies, church history, theology and Greek, as well as several liberal arts courses.
 This major prepares students for seminary in a variety of Christian denominations.

 The Lantz Center for Christian Vocations